angular/angular/aio/content/guide/universal.md

 A _Universal_ web server responds to application _page_ requests with static HTML rendered by the [Universal template engine](#universal-engine).

-It's the same as any other web server in all other respects.
 It receives and responds to HTTP requests from clients (usually browsers).
 It serves static assets such as scripts, css, and images.
 It may respond to data requests, perhaps directly or as a proxy to a separate data server.